The DBTH Visitor’s Charter

 • Talk to the nurse in charge if you have not been given enough information.

-• Recognise due to care priorities you may have to wait to speak to medical staff
+• Recognise due to care priorities you may have to wait to speak to medical colleagues.

-• Offer us feedback about the care the patient is receiving.
+• Offer us feedback about the care the patient is receiving and act upon such as if our people find your behaviour to be aggressive.

-• Avoid where possible, disturbing nursing staff when they are delivering care to other patients or administering medicines.
+• Avoid, where possible, disturbing nursing colleagues when they are delivering care to other patients or administering medicines.

-• Consider the impact of your actions and behaviours on the person you are visiting, other patients, visitors and staff.
+• Consider the impact of your actions and behaviours on the person you are visiting, other patients, visitors, and colleagues.

-• Be considerate to staff if you are asked to change the way you are acting or behaving.
+• Be considerate to colleagues if you are asked to change the way you are acting or behaving, such as if colleagues find your behaviour to be aggressive.

 If you need to raise something

-Speak to the ward manager or Matron.
-In most cases, staff will be able to deal with your concerns there and then.
+• Speak to the Ward Manager or Matron.
+In most cases, colleagues will be able to deal with your concerns there and then.

-If this is not possible or your concerns are not resolved after speaking to our staff, contact the Patients Advice and Liaison Service (PALS):
+• If this is not possible or your concerns are not resolved after speaking to our colleagues, contact the Patients Advice and Liaison Service (PALS) dbth.pals.dbh@nhs.net or 01302 642764.

 Tel: (01302) 642764